-Whether you're looking for website design inspiration or just need a break from staring at a screen, we’ve collected ten art and design books that are beautifully-crafted gems in and of themselves, and of equal importance, are fascinating reads on various creative topics:
+Whether you're looking for website design inspiration, graphic design portfolio and design blog ideas, or just need a break from staring at a screen, we’ve collected ten art and design books (with incredible book cover ideas, too) that are beautifully-crafted gems in and of themselves, and of equal importance, are fascinating reads on various creative topics:

 1. Beauty by Sagmeister & Walsh